-After Jesus died, many of his thousands of followers became dispersed throughout the larger Greco-Roman world.
-And Paul in 2 Corinthians, based on Young's Literal Translation, mentions that some of the people he is writing
+After Jesus died, many of his thousands of followers were dispersed throughout the larger Greco-Roman world.
+And Paul in II Corinthians, based on Young's Literal Translation, mentions that some of the people he is writing

-As Durant noted, it is historically absurd to pretend that thousands of largely uneducated mostly illiterate common people with no paper, pens, phones or any other means of modern communication, could somehow keep intact
+It is historically absurd to pretend that thousands of largely uneducated mostly illiterate average people with no paper, pens, phones or any other means of modern communication, could somehow keep intact

 what such liars claim to be a 'myth', just given the words of Jesus alone.
-Notwithstanding, these same thousands of people would have had to be willing to risk daily arrest, torture and horrific execution of both themselves
+Notwithstanding, these same thousands of people, scattered throughout the Roman Empire, would have had to be willing to risk daily arrest, torture and horrific execution of both themselves

-and their own wives and children, for an invented story that appeared out of nowhere within their own lifetime; something totally and completely unheard of within the known annals of human civilization.
+and their own spouse and children, for an invented story that appeared out of nowhere within their own lifetime; something totally and completely unheard of within the known annals of human civilization.

 Many scholars demonstrating incredibly sloppy research, claim that the two existing letters attributed to Peter could not have been written by him because in Acts he is said to have been uneducated.
 The problem with this type of 'reasoning' is, Peter may have become quite well-educated over the course of his life and even worse

-for such biased researchers of incredibly poor research, the first letter from Peter closes with a notation apparently indicating, like many of Paul's letters, that Peter (like Paul) had someone else do the actual writing down
+for such researchers of incredible bias, the first letter from Peter closes with a notation indicating, like many of Paul's letters, that Peter (like Paul) had someone else do the actual writing down

 of the letter (possibly a converted scribe): "By Silvanus, our faithful brother as I consider him, I have written to you..."
 1 Peter 5:12.
-One should be wary of researchers with a personal bias axe to grind.
+One should be wary of 'scholars' with a personal bias ax to grind.

 While all four of the narratives about Jesus reflect each author's own distinct perspective and insight, they are in remarkable agreement with each other, including the very different work of "John".
 Likewise, both